Academic Researcher, Curator, and Creative Collaborator

 August 2016 to present

-As co-lead of the Augmented Society Network, Julie collaboratively worked with the RSA Thematic Network based in the US, alongside other international education and researchers, on an educational report to reimagine education.
-Julie was both the senior editor for the report and the lead on one of the papers within the report.
+As co-lead of the Augmented Society Network, Julie worked with Zoe Camper and the RSA Thematic Network (US) and international researchers on a report reimagining education, serving as senior editor and lead author on one of the papers.

 Digital and Diversity Lead